Once upon a time, businesses could focus on profitability above all else.

 A thoughtful CSR strategy requires time, thought, and teamwork to build.
 Make the best use of your efforts with tools that help transform your vision into action and results, faster.

-Submittable’s CSR solution can connect your business to important causes while dramatically reducing the time it takes to oversee your corporate giving program.
+CSR software can connect your business to important causes while dramatically reducing the time it takes to oversee your corporate giving program.
 Manage corporate grants and scholarships, coordinate employee volunteers and giving programs, facilitate community sponsorships, and much more.
 We’d love to walk you through the platform—sign up for a free demo today.